forderud/MsiQuery/README.md

 It's possible to use the `Get-WmiObject Win32_Product` command to list all MSI-installed apps with ProductCode on the system.
 However, this listing will not include EXE-installed apps without a ProductCode, like 7-zip and Notepad++.
 It's therefore insufficient if support for non-MSI installers is also required.

 ## Return codes
-Installers on Windows are using the following return-codes to signal installation result:
+Installers on Windows use the following return-codes to signal installation result:

 | Code | Interpretation |
 |------|----------------|